 Does my kid have to have a Zoom account to use it for class?

 Typically, kids don’t need a Zoom account if they’re just joining a class scheduled by the teacher (only meeting hosts need an account).
-However, teachers can restrict the session to “authorized attendees,” which requires participants either to log in to Zoom or enter a password in order to join the class.
+However, teachers can restrict the session to “authorized attendees,” which requires participants to log in to Zoom or enter a password to join the class.
 Restricting participants is a handy safety and security measure that prevents uninvited guests from gaining access.

 What can kids do in Zoom?